 Mitchel Sayare, Ph.D.
-(73) has been a member of the Board of Directors since April 2010.
-Dr. Sayare became Chairman of the Board in January 2018 and served as Executive Chairman from June 2018 to November 2018.
-Until 2010, Dr. Sayare served as the Chairman of the Board of public company ImmunoGen, Inc. (Nasdag:IMGN) (a position he had held since 1989).
+(74) has been a member of the Board of Directors since April 2010.
+Mitchel Sayare, Ph.D.
+Director since April 2010 Dr. Sayare became Chairman of the Board in January 2018 and served as Executive Chairman from June 2018 to November 2018.
+Until 2010, Dr. Sayare served as the Chairman of the Board of public company ImmunoGen, Inc. (Nasdaq:IMGN) (a position he had held since 1989).
 In addition, he served as ImmunoGen's Chief Executive Officer from 1986 to December 31, 2009, and as its President from 1986 to 1992, and from 1994 to July 2008.
 Prior to joining ImmunoGen, he served as Vice President of Development of Xenogen from 1982 to 1985.
 Prior to that he was Assistant Professor of Biophysics and Biochemistry at the University of Connecticut.
 Dr. Sayare earned a Ph.D. in biochemistry from Temple University School of Medicine.
-Dr. Sayare is a director of Boston IVF, Inc. and Advanced Aesthetic Technologies, Inc., both privately-held companies.
+Dr. Savare is a director of Boston IVF, Inc. and Advanced Aesthetic Technologies, Inc., both privately-held companies.
 We believe that Dr. Sayare's substantial experience as a board member and executive officer of biotechnology companies makes him well qualified to serve as a member of our Board of Directors.
 Vipin K. Garg, Ph.D.
-(64) currently serves as our President and Chief Executive Officer and is a member of the Board of Directors.
+Vipin K. Garg, Ph.D.
+(65) currently serves as our President and Chief Executive Officer and is a Director since November 2018 member of the Board of Directors.
 Dr. Garg joined Altimmune in November 2018 with over three decades of experience in the biotechnology and pharmaceutical industries.
 He has a proven track record of building and managing both private and publicly traded companies.
-Before joining Altimmune, from October 2013 to June 2018, he served as President and Chief Executive Officer of Neos Therapeutics, Inc. (Nasdaq: NEOS), where he built a commercial-stage biopharmaceutical company launching three branded therapeutic products including Adzenys XR-ODTTM and Cotempla XR-ODTTM, the first ever XR-ODTTM medications for the treatment of ADHD.
+Before joining Altimmune, from October 2013 to June 2018, he served as President and Chief Executive Officer of Neos Therapeutics, Inc. (since acquired by Aytu BioPharma, Inc. (Nasdaq: AYTU)), where he built a NASDAQ-listed commercial-stage biopharmaceutical company, launching three branded therapeutic products including Adzenys XR-ODTTM and Cotempla XR-ODTTM, the first ever XR-ODT medications for the treatment of ADHD.
 Prior to Neos, he served as president and Chief Executive Officer of Tranzyme Pharma where he progressed a discovery-stage, emerging biotech company to a Nasdaq-listed clinical-stage, drug development company.
 Prior to joining Tranzyme, Dr. Garg served as Chief Operating Officer of Apex Bioscience, Inc. (acquired by Curacyte AG of Munich, Germany), and held senior management positions at DNX Bio-Therapeutics, Inc. (until its acquisition by Baxter Healthcare Corporation), Sunovion Pharmaceuticals, Inc. (formerly known as Sepracor Inc., now a subsidiary of Sumitomo Dainippon Pharma), and Bio-Response Inc. (acquired by Baxter Healthcare Corporation).
 Dr. Garg received his Ph.D. in Biochemistry in 1982 from the University of Adelaide, Australia, and his M.S. from IARI Nuclear Research Laboratory, New Delhi, India in 1978.
 We believe that Dr. Garg's extensive experience in the biotechnology and pharmaceutical industries makes him well qualified to serve as a member of our Board of Directors.

 David J. Drutz, M.D.
-(83) has served as a member of our Board of Directors since May 2017, when he was appointed to the Board in connection with the completion of the Merger.
-Dr. Drutz was first elected to Private Altimmune's Board of Directors in January 2010 and was elected Board Chairman in October 2011.
-Dr. Drutz is the President of Pacific Biopharma Associates, LLC, a biopharmaceutical consulting company that he founded in 1999.
-From 2008 to 2015, he held various positions at DARA BioSciences, an oncology supportive care company which was acquired by Midatech Pharma plc, including Director, Chief Executive Officer, Executive Chairman and Chief Medical Officer.
-He also previously served as Chairman of Tranzyme (Nasdaq:TZYM) from 2000 to 2010; and Director of MethylGene (TSX:MYG) from 2000 to 2010 and Gentris Corporation from 2007 to 2014.
-From 1999 to 2008 he was a general partner with Pacific Rim Ventures, a Tokyo-based venture capital firm.
-Dr. Drutz's management experience includes tenures as VP Biological Sciences and VP Clinical Research at Smith Kline & French Laboratories; VP Clinical Development at Daiichi Pharmaceutical Corporation; and CEO of Inspire Pharmaceuticals (1995 - 1998) and Sennes Drug Innovations (1994 - 1995).
-Earlier, Dr. Drutz was Professor of Medicine, Chief of the Division of Infectious Diseases, and the founder of the NSF Center for Cell Regulation at the UT Health Science Center,

-David J. Drutz, M.D.Director Since May 2017
+Director Since May 2017